nawabahmadreshi/documentation/pages/marketing-channels/android-instant-apps.md

 }
 {% endhighlight %}

-**5. Configure the deep linking from Instant App to your Full App**
+## Configure the deep linking from Instant App to your Full App

 Now, the user has arrived in your Instant App and you're ready to convert them to install your full native app.
 Don't worry, Branch as got your covered!
 We have overridden the default `showInstallPrompt` with a method that auto configures the Google Play prompt with all of the deep link data you need to carry context through install.
 Additionally, we can provide you the full set of attribution on how many users conver through this prompt.